FabioCastroMorffi/34-36-Split-Keyboard/JOURNAL.md

 ---
 # Important

-The orginal idea for the design was scrapped, here's an internal link to the current one:
+The orginal idea for the design was redesigned, here's an internal link to the current one:
 [Jump to Current Design](#july-4th-2025---big-change)

 ## Total Time: Too Much